 Yasmine grew up on the east coast of the United States, and spent her childhood summers with family in the beautiful nature of Finland and Sweden.
-Since then, she has lived in Long Beach, CA, London, UK, and Maui, Hawai’i.
+Since then, she has lived in Long Beach, CA, London, UK, Maui, Hawai’i, and Brussels, Belgium.
 The relation and intersection of people and place has largely influenced and inspired the trajectory of her art.

 Yasmine began her professional career in 2015, presenting her early choreography at festivals and setting her work on undergraduate students in the Southern California area.
 An avid collaborator, while studying to obtain her MA in London, she collaborated with artists in fashion design, site-specific performances, immersive performances, and music videos.
 She joined Project Syntrex, a multimedia collective based in London, from 2018-2019 as a founding member and co-created Places which was presented at The Pickle Factory(UK), TripSpace(UK), and Toneelschuur Theater(NL).
 Crossing into the music industry, she had the opportunity to choreograph for Oneohtrix Point Never’s MYRIAD Performances at the Barbican Centre and the Roundhouse in London.
 She directed movement and choreographed for Little Grim’s Hoodie music video (Do Not Entry Productions) which was selected and presented at the BFI Film Festival.
 Yasmine's choreography has been presented in southern California, Hawai'i, the UK, Italy, France, the Netherlands, Spain, and Portugal.